This activity is about the air around us - what it's like now, and what it was like in the past.

 How did the appearance of algae affect the atmosphere, and what evidence do we have?

-Green plants gradually converted nearly all the carbon dioxide in the Earth's atmosphere to oxygen, by photosynthesis;
+Green plants gradually converted nearly all of the carbon dioxide in the Earth's atmosphere to oxygen, by photosynthesis:

-We know when algae evolved from the fossil record; we can see fossil algae in rocks up to 3.5 billion years old, but not in older rocks.
+We know when algae evolved from studying the fossil record - we can see fossil algae in rocks up to 3.5 billion years old, but not in older rocks.
 We know their effect by observing modern algae.

 Why didn't oxygen levels increase straight away?

-Some of the oxygen produced ended up in rocks (think things like iron oxide), but eventually oxygen gas collected in the atmosphere as well.
+Some of the oxygen produced ended up in rocks (for example, iron oxide), but after a long time, oxygen gas collected in the atmosphere as well.
 That eventually gave us the atmosphere we have now.
-The clue that this happened is a type of rock called the banded iron formation;
+The clue that this happened is a type of rock called the banded iron formation:

 These rocks formed in lots of places around the world, but only about 2 billion years ago.
 The red bands are iron oxide, which carried away the oxygen produced by algae.
-Once all the available iron had been oxidised, while silica was deposited instead.
-These two types of rock alternated until there was nothing left to oxidise; after that, oxygen collected in the atmosphere.
+Once all the available iron had been oxidised, silica was deposited instead.
+These two types of rock alternated until there was nothing left to oxidise.
+Only after that, did oxygen collect in the atmosphere.

 Another piece of evidence is the way that plant fossils have changed over time.
 Plant leaves have holes (called stomata) where carbon dioxide can enter the leaf for photosynthesis.
 Ancient leaf fossils have many fewer stomata than modern plants.
 We think this is because there used to be more carbon dioxide in the atmosphere, so it was easier for plants to collect the carbon dioxide they needed.
 As carbon dioxide levels have fallen, plants have needed more stomata.